Is is worth collecting Brilliant Stars cards?

 - A Pokémon TCG booster box comes with 36 packs

-Sword & Shield – Brilliant Stars: Best Cards
+Sword & Shield – Brilliant Stars Review: Best Cards

 To begin, we’ve listed five of the biggest hits contained in Sword & Shield – Brilliant Stars, along with their current resale price and any relevant additional info about the Pokémon card.